Overwatch 2 Ashe: Changes, Abilities, Playstyle

 The Viper normal rate of fire(right) and ADS rate of fire(left) (Image credit: eXputer)

-In our opinion, The Viper is a beautiful cowboy repeater, one of the best in gaming.
+In my opinion, The Viper is a beautiful cowboy repeater, one of the best in gaming.
 Blizzard really outdid themselves with this one.
 The animations are all stellar, and the gun feels very satisfying to shoot.
 Even the reload animation is badass and smooth.

 Moreover, the gun has two fire modes.
-One is the regular hip-fire one which you will be using when at close or moderate range.
+One is the regular hip-fire one, which you will be using when at close or moderate range.
 The other is aim-down sights, and in Overwatch 2, it literally changes almost all the stats for the gun.
 With ADS, The Viper deals extra damage.
 Below are the stats for both of the fire modes.

-Regular Shooting Stats
+Stats

 When you simply make use of the left mouse button by tapping it repeatedly, the gun will have the following stats.
 It is an effective beast of a damage dealer, no matter how you use it.